 The Jackson Institute provides generous funding for the M.A. summer experience.
-Students pursue internships, research and language study opportunities all over the globe.
+Students pursue internships and research opportunities all over the globe.

 Jackson M.A. students spend the summer between their first and second year to further their academic and professional program.
 Our students intern, conduct research, and/or take language courses (with permission).